javaDAW 4.6.1 (build 1-11-2014) is available.

 - The .exe file runs within a heap of 1024 MByte (this can be adjusted with jsmooth).

 - With the .jar file use -Xmx512m parameter or -Xmx1024 as parameter for heap size.

 - Create under Windows 7 or 8 a VSTPlugin directory by hand which should normally be under ../Program Files (x86)/Steinberg/VstPlugins.

 - Under XP, it will be created for you if not present.
 Under W7 you have to create it yourself.

-- Watch the Youtube video (available soon).
+- Watch the Youtube videos.

-Other audio applications: If you need adjustments of javaDAW 4.0 or if you need other audio applications, just e-mail me.
+Other audio applications: If you need adjustments of javaDAW 4 or if you need other audio applications, just e-mail me.
 It is possible to develop any(!) audio application in java.
 Think about DJ apps, recorder apps or midi manipulation apps.
 Just write to the e-mail adress below with your ideas.

 HAVE FUN !!!